Pramodhcyb/Web-Application-Firewall/README.md

 - Thanks to the Flask community for their excellent web framework
 - Special thanks to contributors who have helped improve this project

-## 📞 Support

-For support, please:
-- Open an issue in the GitHub repository
-- Check the documentation first
-- Provide detailed information about your problem

 ## 🔍 Project Status